CruuzAzul/appwrite-workshop/docs/en/workshop/authentication/register.md

 You can access this Authentication section from the left menu.
 From this page, you can view the list of registered users, manage their information, or even create new users 🏝️
 <br/><br/>

-<Image src="/assets/workshop/authentication/auth-console.png" alt="Console Appwrite - Users"></Image>
+<Image src="/assets/workshop/authentication/auth-console.png" imageAlt="Console Appwrite - Users"></Image>

 **But we are much more interested in the Appwrite API for managing users.
 That's why we're going to dive directly into the code! 🧑🏼‍💻**